 In many transactions and disputes, a letter is still needed.
 Here is a small list of some common mandatory letter usages:

 Also, if you are requesting payment for something, or requesting a refund, you cannot legally proceed to further steps unless you have written a letter demanding payment/refund, and you have proof it was delivered.
-This is why, for legal letter, it is so important that you purchase “Certified Mail with Return Receipt” when mailing from the US Postal Service.
-By using this option, you will pay about $4 per letter, but you will get a post card back signed by the receiver, and it will show the name of the person receiving it along with the date received.
+This is why, for a legal letter, it is so important that you get the mail certified and get a return receipt when mailing from the United States Postal Service.
+By using this option, you will pay about $4 per letter, but you will get a postcard back signed by the receiver, and it will show the name of the person receiving it along with the date received.

 Here is what my letter looked like, with names and other information omitted or changed: